wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 Algorithms marked with ❌ raise `NotImplementedError` with a descriptive message when called with non-NumPy backends.
 They continue to work normally with NumPy arrays regardless of the `array_api_dispatch` setting.

+For the supported model structure selection algorithms, `fit()` and 1-step prediction remain backend-native.
+Sequential prediction on non-NumPy backends follows the documented NumPy/CPU fallback described in the limitations section below.

 ### Parameter Estimation

 | Estimator | Array API Support | Notes |